^

 Pharmacokinetics

-After applying the ointment, the active element accumulates inside the epidermis (most of it is inside the granular layer).
+After applying the ointment, the active element accumulates inside the epidermis (most of it inside the granular layer).

-Metabolic processes occur directly inside the epidermis, and then develop inside the liver.
+Metabolic processes occur directly inside the epidermis and then develop inside the liver.

 Excretion occurs through the intestines and kidneys.